Luminosity-Dependent Assembly Bias of Central Galaxies from Weak Lensing and Clustering: Results

 The parameter $A_b$ (defined in Eq. \ref{xi_2h}) represents the halo bias normalized by the expected mass-dependent halo bias in the model, effectively removing the contribution from halo mass.
 Hence, deviations of $A_b$ from 1 can be regarded as evidence for assembly bias.
 We find that both subsamples exhibit $A_b$ values slightly below 1, with the high-$L$ sample showing an even lower value.
-The inset in the upper-right corner of Figure \ref{fig:ggl} displays the ratio of normalized halo bias between the two samples, $A_b^{\rm high-L}/A_b^{\rm low-L} = 0.89^{+0.22}_{-0.17}$, which is mildly below 1 but with modest statistical significance.
-This result suggests that both subsamples may experience similar assembly bias, with a stronger effect for brighter central galaxies.
+The inset in the upper-right corner of Figure \ref{fig:ggl} displays the ratio of normalized halo bias between the two samples, $A_b^{\rm high-L}/A_b^{\rm low-L} = 0.90^{+0.22}_{-0.17}$, which is mildly below 1 but with modest statistical significance.
+The same lensing model has been shown to reproduce the expected halo bias for mass-selected DESI group samples \citep{Wang2022}, suggesting that the $A_b < 1$ values found here are unlikely to result from modeling deficiencies.
+Our result suggests that both subsamples may experience similar assembly bias, with a stronger effect for brighter central galaxies.

 Simulations predict that, at fixed mass, more concentrated halos tend to form earlier and host more massive central galaxies \citep{Matthee2017MNRAS,Xu2020MNRAS, Camargo2025MNRAS}.
 Moreover, \citet{Dalal2008ApJ} shows that massive halos originating from high-curvature peaks in the initial density field collapse earlier but are less strongly clustered than those associated with low-curvature peaks.
-Therefore, both trends of $c$ and $A_b$ indicate that the more massive centrals and their host halos might form earlier, providing evidence for assembly bias.
+Therefore, the mild trends we observe in both $c$ and $A_b$ are consistent with the expectations of assembly bias, indicating that more massive centrals and their host halos may have formed earlier.